 Gordon Wood is the Alva O. Way University Professor and Professor of History Emeritus at Brown University.
 He is a contributor and reviewer for The New York Times, The New York Review of Books, and The New Republic.
 He is also a fellow of the American Academy of Arts and Sciences and the American Philosophical Society.
 In connection with this award, Professor Wood delivered the keynote address at the CCS International Symposium on Magna Carta.

-Gordon S. Wood joins former Utah Supreme Court Justice and Religious Leader, Dallin H. Oaks, and Pulitzer Prize-winning author, David McCullough, as Honorary Fellows of the Center for Constitutional Studies.
+Gordon S. Wood joins former Utah Supreme Court Justice and Religious Leader, Dallin H. Oaks, and Pulitzer Prize-winning author, David McCullough, as an Honorary Fellow of the Center for Constitutional Studies.